NREL Renewable Energy Resource Data

 directory.

-The Open Energy Data Initiative (OEDI) is also invaluable in finding energy-relevant public datasets that are not necessarily spatiotemporal h5 data.
+The Open Energy Data Initiative (OEDI) is also invaluable for finding the source s3 filepaths and for finding energy-relevant public datasets that are not necessarily spatiotemporal h5 data.

 Data Access Examples

-If you are on the NREL HPC, update the file paths in the examples below and set
+If you are on the NREL HPC, update the file paths with the relevant NREL HPC

 .